azubaidi84/practical_project_2020/step_by_step.md

 - repitition time in seconds:
 - names of all features (list of strings of mod/s for each mod/Hz):

 *Note*: Default settings are set so the windows for the extraction of the Mel spectrogram and the MPS each are non-overlapping.
+The values of 441 / 500 for the window length and hop lenght were chose as a multiple of the sampling rates (Audio 44100 /Mel 100) to minimise rounding errors.

 **Load Packages**